 Our future sources of liquidity may include existing cash and cash equivalents, cash flows from operations, new mortgages on our encumbered properties, refinancing of existing mortgages, additional borrowings of secured or unsecured indebtedness, real estate sales and the possible sale of additional equity/debt securities.
-Our available liquidity at December 31, 2018 included cash and cash equivalents of \$5.8 million.
+Our cash and restricted cash at December 31, 2019 was \$10.4 million, which included our available liquidity of cash and cash equivalents of \$5.7 million.

-Our future capital needs include paying down existing borrowings, maintaining our existing properties, funding tenant improvements, paying lease commissions (not covered by lender held reserve deposits), and the payment of a competitive dividends to our stockholders.
-We also are actively seeking investments that are likely to produce income and achieve long term gains in order to pay distributions to our stockholders.
-To ensure that we are able to effectively execute these objectives, we routinely review our liquidity requirements and continually evaluate all potential sources of liquidity.
+Our future capital needs include paying down existing borrowings, maintaining our existing properties, funding tenant improvements, paying lease commissions (to the extent they are not covered by lender-held reserve deposits), and the payment of dividends to our stockholders.
+We also are actively seeking investments that are likely to produce income and achieve long term gains in order to pay dividends to our stockholders.
+To ensure that we can effectively execute these objectives, we routinely review our liquidity requirements and continually evaluate all potential sources of liquidity.
+We currently do not have a revolving line of credit but have been working to obtain such a line of credit.

-Our short term liquidity needs include the Company's 16,900 shares of Series B Preferred Stock that are mandatorily redeemable by the Company on August 1, 2019 for \$16.9 million in cash, paying our current operating costs, satisfying the debt service requirements of our existing mortgages, completing tenant improvements, paying leasing commissions, and funding for our distributions to stockholders.
-During the year ended December 31, 2018, our principal debt service was \$31.4 million (debt paid off in connection with sales of real estate was \$23.4 million).
-The distributions to our common shareholders was zero and the net cash provided by our operating activities totaled approximately \$432,000.
-We believe that the cash flow from our existing portfolio, distributions from joint ventures in Model Home partnerships and property sales during 2019 will be sufficient to fund our near term operating costs, capital expenditures and the cash portion of distributions to stockholders.
-If our cash flow from operating activities is not sufficient to fund our short term liquidity needs, we will fund a portion of these needs from additional borrowings of secured or unsecured indebtedness, from real estate sales, or we will reduce the rate of dividends to the stockholders.
+Our short-term liquidity needs include paying down the Polar Note, paying our current operating costs, satisfying the debt service requirements of our existing mortgages, completing tenant improvements, paying leasing commissions, and funding dividends to stockholders.
+For the year ended December 31, 2019, the cash dividends paid to our common stockholders totaled \$2.2 million and the net cash provided by operating activities totaled approximately \$3.8 million.
+We believe that the cash flow from our existing portfolio, distributions from joint ventures in Model Home partnerships and property sales during 2020 will be sufficient to fund our near-term operating costs, capital expenditures and future dividends that may be paid to stockholders.
+If our cash flow from operating activities is not sufficient to fund our short-term liquidity needs, we will fund a portion of these needs from additional borrowings of secured or unsecured indebtedness, from real estate sales, or we will reduce the rate of dividends to the stockholders.